Social planning and demographics

 - In 2014–15, local police attended around 25 incidents a week.

 Preventing family violence is a priority for us.

 Addressing health and wellbeing

 In partnership with key agencies.
-Council has identifies seven priority areas have the greatest impact on the overall health and wellbeing of our community.
+Council has identified seven priority areas that have the greatest impact on the overall health and wellbeing of our community.
 These are outlined in Council's Liveability Plan 2017-2029

 We have developed factsheets to understand how these issues impact our community and assist with planning and advocacy.